jsha/documents/docs/BR.md

 **Base Domain Name**: The portion of an applied-for FQDN that is the first domain name node left of a registry-controlled or public suffix plus the registry-controlled or public suffix (e.g. "example.co.uk" or "example.com").
 For FQDNs where the right-most domain name node is a gTLD having ICANN Specification 13 in its registry agreement, the gTLD itself may be used as the Base Domain Name.

-**CAA**: From RFC 6844 ([http:tools.ietf.org/html/rfc6844](http://tools.ietf.org/html/rfc6844)): "The Certification Authority Authorization (CAA) DNS Resource Record allows a DNS domain name holder to specify the Certification Authorities (CAs) authorized to issue certificates for that domain.
-Publication of CAA Resource Records allows a public Certification Authority to implement additional controls to reduce the risk of unintended certificate mis-issue."
+**CAA**: From RFC 8659 (https://tools.ietf.org/html/rfc8659): "The Certification Authority Authorization (CAA) DNS Resource Record allows a DNS domain name holder to specify the Certification Authorities (CAs) authorized to issue certificates for that domain name.
+Publication of CAA Resource Records allows a public CA to implement additional controls to reduce the risk of unintended certificate mis-issue."

 **Certificate**: An electronic document that uses a digital signature to bind a public key and an identity.